sparrow217/CSCI4900001-github-repot/README.md

 ###Technologies used:
 The development environment we will be using is a unix/linux environment.
 Also we will be using the MySQL relational database management system to store data that is extracted from GHTorrent.
 The application will be hosted on a server instance provided by Amazon Web Services (AWS).
 We will be using Python to handle the data on the backend and we will return a CSV file that will contain the data.

+###License
+This project is licensed under the terms of the MIT license.